Warm pears and candied walnuts covered with a light ginger-infused sponge.

 Christmas is coming as if you needed reminding.
-But just incase you do than cook this tart.
+But just in case you do then cook this tart.
 When I opened the oven to check how it was coming along a warm scent of gently baking spices wafted through the kitchen.
 Roasting nuts, cinnamon, ginger, and nutmeg.
-A combination of warm christmas smells that immediately reminded that the festive season is fast approaching.
+A combination of warm Christmas smells immediately reminded me that the festive season is fast approaching.

-This tart might remind you of a tarte tatin or a pineapple upside down cake.
-You make a caramel and sit the pears in it just like you were going to make tarte tatin.
-Then pour the spice infused ginger sponge over the top of the caramelised fruit before you bake it.
-So the bottom is actually the top like the classic pineapple upside down cake.
+This tart might remind you of a Tarte Tatin or a pineapple upside-down cake.
+You make caramel and sit the pears in it just like you were going to make Tarte Tatin.
+Then pour the spice-infused ginger sponge over the top of the caramelised fruit before you bake it.
+So the bottom is actually the top like the classic pineapple upside-down cake.

 Simple as it sounds I still managed to cock this up.
 I was given this recipe by a sous chef in a restaurant i worked at many years ago.
 I couldn’t get the hang of making it and despite 3 or 4 tries it wouldn’t rise properly for me.

 The raising agent in the recipe I was given by the boss was bicarbonate of soda.
 So I used plain old bread soda.
-However bread soda needs an acid in the form of buttermilk, yogurt or vinegar to produce a rise.
+However, bread soda needs an acid in the form of buttermilk, yoghurt or vinegar to produce a rise.
 This recipe has none of these.
-What I should have used was baking powder which has both bicarbonate of soda and acid in the form of cream of tartar which produces co2 and gives the tart the lift it needs.
+What I should have used was a baking powder which has both bicarbonates of soda and acid in the form of cream of tartar which produces co2 and gives the tart the lift it needs.